brunoais/apispec-clear-unusable/README.md

 ## License

 This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent per‐mitted by law.
+There is NO WARRANTY, to the extent permitted by law.